-4. Your responsibilities as a Director-what does the law expect of you?
+5. Your responsibilities as a Director-what does the law expect of you?

-- 4.1 'Director' includes any person who occupies, or acts in, the position of director irrespective of the title they are given.
-It also includes any person in accordance with whose directions or instructions the director/s of a company are accustomed to act. - 4.2 As a director, you have to be honest and careful at all times, and you have to know what your company is doing. - 4.3 You must take extra care if your company is operating a business because you may be handling other people's money.
+- 5.1 'Director' includes any person who occupies, or acts in, the position of director irrespective of the title they are given.
+It also includes any person in accordance with whose directions or instructions the director/s of a company are accustomed to act. - 5.2 As a director, you have to be honest and careful at all times, and you have to know what your company is doing. - 5.3 You must take extra care if your company is operating a business because you may be handling other people's money.
 You must make sure that your company can pay its debts, and you must see that your company keeps proper financial records.
-Directors who ignore these fundamental duties are those most - Directors who ignore these fundamental duties are those most commonly prosecuted and who end up facing jail sentences, fines and claims for damages. - 4.4 You must act in the company's best interests, not just your own interests even though you may have set up the company just for personal or taxation reasons. - 4.5 Any information you get through your position must be used properly and in the best interests of the company.
-It is a crime to
+Directors who ignore these fundamental duties are those most commonly prosecuted and who end up facing jail sentences, fines and claims for damages. - 5.4 You must act in the company's best interests, not just your own interests even though you may have set up the company just for personal or taxation reasons. - 5.5 Any information you get through your position must be used properly and in the best interests of the company.
+It is a crime to use that information to gain, directly or indirectly, an advantage for you or for any other person, or to harm the company.
+This information need not be confidential; if you use it the wrong way and dishonestly, it may still be a crime. - 5.6 If you have personal interests that might conflict with your duties as a director, you must generally disclose these at a directors' meeting.
+This rule does not apply if you are the only director of a proprietary company.

-- use that information to gain, directly or indirectly, an advantage for you or for any other person, or to harm the company.
-This information need not be confidential; if you use it the wrong way and dishonestly, it may still be a crime. - 4.6 If you have personal interests that might conflict with your duties as a director, you must generally disclose these at a directors' meeting.
-This rule does not apply if you are the only director of a proprietary company. - 4.7 You and any other directors will control the company's business.
+5.7 You and any other directors will control the company's business.
 Your company's constitution or rules will set out the directors' powers and functions.